Robert Harris: Munich

 Chair: Mark Lawson

-Celebrating the publication of his latest book, Munich, don't miss the opportunity to hear award-winning, bestselling author Robert Harris in conversation with Mark Lawson at a special Out Of Festival JBW event.
+Celebrating the publication of his latest book, Munich, award-winning, bestselling author Robert Harris was in conversation with Mark Lawson at a special Out Of Festival JBW event.
 Munich is a spy thriller about treason and conscience, loyalty and betrayal, filled with real-life characters – Hitler, Chamberlain, Mussolini, Daladier – and actual events.